 - Complications caused by previous eye surgery

-Cornea transplant is a relatively safe procedure.
+Cornea transplant is relatively safe.
 Still, it does carry a small risk of serious complications, such as:

 - Eye infection